-Currently, the feature is available on only a few Vivo phones such as the V11, X23 and Vivo Nex.
+Currently, the feature is available on few Vivo phones such as the V11, X23 and Vivo Nex.
 However, OnePlus is calling its fingerprint-on-display (FOD) feature ‘Screen Unlock’, doing away with a rear fingerprint sensor.

 Citing the email, CNET reported OnePlus saying, “We unlock our phones multiple times a day, and Screen Unlock reduces the number of steps to complete the action.
 By adding this feature as an addition to other display unlocking options such as Face Unlock, users will have options to unlock the display in a way that is most efficient for them.”